GMELab/AutoMitoC/README.md

 [1] "Script Duration: 0 hrs, 0 mins, 16 secs ..."

 ```
-## Caveats and Areas of Future Development
+## Areas of Future Development

 AutoMitoC remains under active development and we plan to make improvements in the following areas in the near future:

 1. The adjustment for autosomal principal components selects _k_ top PCs accounting for 70% of the variance in autosomal signal intensities, which approximated the inflection point on the scree plot and  worked well for us in practice on two independent datasets and different arrays; however, in the future, we plan to make this threshold less arbitrary and empirically determine the _k_ PCs corresponding to the inflection point.
-2. AutoMitoC has been benchmarked using multiple Affymetrix arrays and we plan to soon test using Illumina arrays.
+2. AutoMitoC has been benchmarked using multiple Affymetrix arrays and we plan to also test using Illumina arrays.
-3. In the future, we will allow for greater flexibility to enable benchmarking of AutoMitoC estimates to other phenotypic correlates of mtDNA-CN (e.g. blood cell composition)
+3. We will allow for greater flexibility to enable benchmarking of AutoMitoC estimates to other phenotypic correlates of mtDNA-CN (e.g. blood cell composition)

 ## Contact information
 Any queries pertaining to the AutoMitoC scripts can be addressed to: